pnp/blog/content/post/should-we-use-sharepoint-rest-or-microsoft-graph-api-in-power.md

 ## Conclusion

-As always, the answer to the question \"When shall I use what\" will be a typical consultant 'It Depends.'
+As always, the answer to the question "When shall I use what" will be a typical consultant 'It Depends.'
 Depending on your experience and skillset, the scope of your app, and how you approach it, you will prefer one tool over another - the purpose of this blog was to share